 While VMware Horizon View usually uses IP address for connectivity between the View Connection Server, guest VM, and client, I have seen times where DNS issues have stopped certain components from functioning properly.

-It’s always a good idea to verify that DNS is functioning.
+It’s always a good idea to verify that DNS is functioning both internally and externally.
 DNS (forward and reverse) is required for VMware Horizon Linux guests VMs.

 Incorrectly configured Unified Access Gateway